k98kurz/tapescript/language_spec.md

 - `s`: any value starting with `s` is is a string (e.g. `s"hello world"`)
 - `x`: any value starting with `x` is hexadecimal bytes (e.g. `x00ff`)

+Note that string escapes are not currently supported.
+It is especially important to note that an escaped quotation mark will not be interpreted by the compiler as escaped and will instead terminate the string and cause a syntax error.

 ### Comments

 Everything between two hashtags or double quotes is disregarded as a comment.